 Other requirements are handled by the administrative forester or funding committee simply by withholding practice approval and/or funding.
-You need not worry about these rules, accept to know that if you break one, your funding request will be denied before you can get into trouble.
+You need not worry about these rules, except to know that if you break one, your funding request will be denied before you can get into trouble.

-Whether a practice is completed in the year shown, is not important.
-In this case, the order is important only to the extent that dwarf-mistletoe work must be completed before susceptible tree species can be planted and the first two practices must consist of a wood products practice (Firewood salvage from dwarf-mistletoe work counts.) and a wildlife practice (The tenth-acre thicket, nesting boxes, snag trees, etc.).
-This plan will be accepted as a basis for cost-sharing requests through September 30, 2005 so there is no rush.
+Whether a practice is completed in the year shown is not important.
+In this case, the order is important only to the extent that dwarf-mistletoe work and a wildlife practice must be completed before funding can be approved for the snowfence.
+The first two practices must consist of a wood products practice (Firewood salvage from dwarf-mistletoe work counts.) and a wildlife practice (The tenth-acre thicket, nesting boxes, snag trees, etc.).
+This plan will be accepted as a basis for cost-sharing requests through September 30, 2006 if the program lasts that long.